Nachtraven/nachtraven.github.io/about.md

 It's mainly photos and some basic text.

-You may be interested in my [talks and articles here](https://nachtraven.github.io/talks/) You can reach out about any project via linkedin, my email firstname.lastname@[gmail or protonmail].com, or you may [book a 30 minute call here](https://calendly.com/sean-nachtrab/30min_chat); I am available most evenings and weekends.
+You may be interested in my [talks and articles here](https://nachtraven.github.io/talks/) You can reach out about any project via linkedin, my email sean.nachtrab@ gmail .com, or you may [book a 30 minute call here](https://calendly.com/sean-nachtrab/30min_chat); I am available most evenings and weekends.

 ---

 My CV:

+---

 Ecole Polytechnique de Louvain, Belgium
 MSc in Computer Science — Health Informatics & Machine Learning